 Sandra Loerts

-Sandra K. Loerts is a Minnesota State University, Mankato Emerita, retiring in April 2017 after almost 40 years of work in the Financial Aid Office with over 27 of those years as Financial Aid Director, assisting students in reaching their educational goals and contributing to the mission of the university.
+Sandra is a Minnesota State University, Mankato Emerita, retiring in April 2017 after almost 40 years of work in the Financial Aid Office with over 27 of those years as Financial Aid Director, assisting students in reaching their educational goals and contributing to the mission of the university.
 During her career she served on numerous committees and work groups including the President’s Commission on the Status of Women and the Commission on Diversity.
 She was an active member of MAFAA (Minnesota Association of Financial Aid Administrators) dealing with federal and state legislation interpretation and implementation.
-Since retirement she has volunteered at the Literacy Center at the Vine Adult Community Center and served on it’s Good Neighbor Project.
-She is a member-at-large on a local church Finance Committee.
-She was raised on a farm in Northwest Iowa and has always had an interest in weather and becoming a certified SkyWarn Observer.
-Climate change and the environment are areas of interest and concern and thus, started attending the Clean Energy Forums since retirement as an interested Mankato resident.
+Since retirement she has volunteered at the Literacy Center at the Vine Adult Community Center and served on its Good Neighbor Project.
+She is a member-at-large on a local church finance committee.
+She was raised on a farm in Northwest Iowa and has always had an interest in weather, becoming a certified SkyWarn Observer.

 Lou Schwartzkopf